 - Now add about 1/4 cup of white distilled vinegar into the water present in your humidifier unit

+The pink stuff in or around your room humidifier is mostly a sign of bacterial, mold, or fungus growth.
 But the thing to remember is that it’s not always the pink substance that builds up on your room humidifier or a CPAP humidifier.

 Sometimes you can even see it as yellow residual stuff, or it can be an orange slime.